stianlik/elgg-phpunit/README.md

 There are three default PHPUnit configurations that can be used to run all unit tests, all integration tests, or all tests.
 Unit tests are placed in `PLUGIN/tests/unit` adn  integration tests are placed in `PLUGIN/tests/integration`.
-You can modify the Elgg configuration for the test environment by creating a file named `PLUGIN/tests/integration/settings.phpunit.php`.
+You can modify the Elgg configuration for the test environment by creating a file named `PLUGIN/tests/integration/settings.php`.

 ### Bootstrap

 You can run custom init code by creating `PLUGIN/tests/integration/bootstrap.php` and `PLUGIN/tests/unit/bootstrap.php` for integration and unit tests, respectively.
+Additionally, `PLUGIN/tests/bootstrap.php` is loaded first for all cases.

 ### Run unit tests